T. E. Lawrence: Travels, antiquities, and archaeology

 In 1910, Lawrence was offered the opportunity to become a practising archaeologist at Carchemish, in the expedition that D. G. Hogarth was setting up on behalf of the British Museum.
-Hogarth arranged a "Senior Demyship" (a form of scholarship) for Lawrence at Magdalen College, Oxford, to fund his work at £100 a year.
-He sailed for Beirut in December 1910 and went to Byblos, where he studied Arabic.
+Hogarth arranged a "Senior Demyship", a form of scholarship, for Lawrence at Magdalen College, Oxford, to fund his work at £100 a year.
+In December 1910, he sailed for Beirut, and went to Byblos in Lebanon, where he studied Arabic.

 He then went to work on the excavations at Carchemish, near Jerablus in northern Syria, where he worked under Hogarth, R. Campbell Thompson of the British Museum, and Leonard Woolley until 1914.
-He later stated that everything which he had accomplished he owed to Hogarth.
+He later stated that everything that he had accomplished, he owed to Hogarth.
 Lawrence met Gertrude Bell while excavating at Carchemish.
-He worked briefly with Flinders Petrie in 1912 at Kafr Ammar in Egypt.
+In 1912, he worked briefly with Flinders Petrie at Kafr Ammar in Egypt.

 At Carchemish, Lawrence was involved in a high-tension relationship with a German-led team working nearby on the Baghdad Railway at Jerablus.
-While there was never open combat, there was regular conflict over access to land and treatment of the local workforce; Lawrence gained experience in Middle Eastern leadership practices and conflict resolution.
+While there was never open combat, there was regular conflict over access to land and treatment of the local workforce.
+Lawrence gained experience in Middle Eastern leadership practices and conflict resolution.

-In January 1914, Woolley and Lawrence were co-opted by the British military as an archaeological smokescreen for a British military survey of the Negev Desert.
-They were funded by the Palestine Exploration Fund to search for an area referred to in the Bible as the Wilderness of Zin, and they made an archaeological survey of the Negev Desert along the way.
-The Negev was strategically important, as an Ottoman army attacking Egypt would have to cross it.
-Woolley and Lawrence subsequently published a report of the expedition's archaeological findings, but a more important result was updated mapping of the area, with special attention to features of military relevance such as water sources.
+In January 1914, Woolley and Lawrence were co-opted by the British military as an archaeological smokescreen for a British military survey of the Negev desert.
+They were funded by the Palestine Exploration Fund to search for an area referred to in the Bible as the Wilderness of Zin, and they made an archaeological survey of the Negev desert along the way.
+The Negev was strategically important because an Ottoman army attacking Egypt would have to cross it.
+Woolley and Lawrence published a report of the expedition's archaeological findings, but a more important result was their updated mapping of the area, with special attention to features of military relevance such as water sources.
 Lawrence also visited Aqaba and Shobek, not far from Petra.